 The cost of a commercial auto policy depends on your coverage needs, the value of the vehicle, and your insurance claims history.
 Learn how insurers calculate your premium and how to save money on your commercial auto policy.

-Construction businesses and contractors pay an average of $74 per month, or $886 per year, for professional liability insurance.
-Sheet metal workers can sometimes bundle this coverage with general liability insurance, at a combined average price of $112 monthly.
+Construction businesses, including sheet metal contractors, pay an average of $67 per month for professional liability insurance, or $808 annually.
+Sheet metal workers can often add this coverage to general liability insurance for a discount, with the bundle costing an average of $150 monthly.

 Professional liability insurance covers legal fees related to professional negligence, such as an accusation of poor soldering or loose rivets.
 It's sometimes called errors and omissions insurance or E&O insurance.